Who I am

 Niki's curiosity and study of spirituality began at the age of 14.
 Born and raised in Adelaide, South Australia, Niki has been a lifelong student of Yoga, Meditation, personal and spiritual growth.
 In the early 90s, Niki left her corporate career in Telecommunications and Advertising to pursue studies in Yoga and natural health (Aromatherapy, Reflexology, Massage, Reiki,Divine healing, Beauty Therapy) with spiritual masters, Yoga teachers, healers in Australia and Internationally.

 In 1994 Niki spent a year in South East Asia where she attended classes, workshops retreats in India, Bali, and Thailand.
-She participated in Mindful silent meditation practices, Buddhism at the Suan Mokkh International Dharma Hermitage.
+She participated in Mindful silent meditation practices, Buddhism at the Suan Mokkh International Dharma Hermitage in Thailand.
 While in India, she lived and studied at the Shivanada ashram in Rishikesh and Dharamshala, where she met and received a blessing from His Holiness the Dalai Lama, which was a profound life-changing experience of deep inner peace.
 Niki still follows his teachings, of compassion and loving-kindness.

 After graduating from the YTISA Niki attended many conscious living retreats at the Satyanada yoga ashrams in Australia, exploring tantric yoga and meditation practices.
-Over many years of practice, study, and discipline her unique style has developed, slow, mindful. intuitive, restorative yoga including Pranayama (breathing practices) Yoga Nidra (relaxation), and meditation.
+Over many years of practice, study, and discipline her unique style has developed, "Go slow" mindful. intuitive, restorative yoga including Pranayama (breathing practices) Yoga Nidra (relaxation), and meditation.